nevertrollsh/rlswordigo/ABILITIES.md

 - Dragons Grasp
 - Fire Trinket
 - Shadow Trinket
-- Ice Trinket (Optional)
+- Ice Trinket

 ## Controls
-To activate an ability, one must choose the correct number and use Dragons Grasp with Shadow Trinket to activate it.
+To use the Ability Feature, The Player must use 3 trinkets, each one having its own purpose, the Abilities feature can only be used with dragons grasp.
+-
-- Use Dragons Grasp with Fire Trinket to increase number
+Use the Fire Trinket to Increase the Skill Number.
-- Use Dragons Grasp with Ice Trinket to decrease number
+Use the Ice Trinket to Decrease the Skill Number.
-- Use Dragons Grasp with Shadow Trinket at the correct number to activate the ability
+Use the Shadow Trinket to execute (Use) the Ability.
 # Ability List
 ## 1. Transcale.
-## Mode 1
+## Mini Size
-Mode 1 of Transcale scales you to 0.1 size.
+Using Transcale while being normal size will size you down.
-## Mode 2
+## Resize
-Mode 2 of Transcale scales you back to your normal size (1.0).
+Using Transcale while being small will cause you to Return to your original size.
 ## 2. Pot Shield
 This ability will summon a square shield around you.
 The edges will be open so you can escape from the edges.
 This shield will despawn after walking away from it.
+> [Tip]
+> Breaking the Pots will still have a chance of dropping orbs and Shards.
+> [Warning]
+> This does not work in dungeons.

 ## 3. All Seeing Eye
-This ability is a "toggle" ability similar to ability 2.
-You can enable and disable it.
+This ability can be toggled on and off.

-After enabling this ability, your FOV will become wide similar to the FOV in the Swordigo Mod Menu.
-You will be able to see everything.
+# ACTIVATE
+The Ability will cause the screen to zoom out through the whole map.
+# DEACTIVATE
+Using the Ability again wll return the screen to the player.

 ## 4. Immunity
 This ability gives you damage immunity for 5 seconds.